Puranjay2006/Computer-Science-Semester-1/How to setup AWS Account.md

 ### Step 6:

-In the 'Network settings' section, click on 'Allow HTTP Traffic from the internet'.
+In the 'Network settings' section, click on 'Allow HTTP Traffic from the Internet'.

 ### Step 7: